jw2249a/2017-bayes-audit/2017-code/README.md

        311-audit-seed.csv

-Produce random sampling orders from audit seed, put these per-collection files into
+Produce random sampling orders from audit seed, put these per-collection files into directory

     312-sampling-orders

-Produce first *plan* for the audit, put this information into
+Produce first *plan* for the audit, put this information into directory/file:

     33-audit-stages
        audit-stage-000